Codingmamba/Burger/README.md

 1. Inside your burger directory, create a folder named views.
 - Create the index.handlebars file inside views directory.
 - Create the layouts directory inside views directory.
---- Create the main.handlebars file inside layouts directory.
+-- Create the main.handlebars file inside layouts directory.<br>
---- Setup the main.handlebars file so it's able to be used by Handlebars.
+-- Setup the main.handlebars file so it's able to be used by Handlebars. <br>
---- Setup the index.handlebars to have the template that Handlebars can render onto.
+-- Setup the index.handlebars to have the template that Handlebars can render onto. <br>
---- Create a button in index.handlebars that will submit the user input into the database.
+-- Create a button in index.handlebars that will submit the user input into the database.